KacperSzyf/arches-functions/eamena/ringfencing_function/README.md

 url(r"^get/users", getUsers.as_view(), name="getUsers"),
 ```

-## Optional `resave_all_resrouces` command
+## Optional `resave_all_resources` command

-Copy the `resave_all_resrouces` to
+Copy the `resave_all_resources` to
 ```
-your/arches/installtion/managment/commands/
+your/arches/installation/management/commands/
 ```

 and run the following
 ```
-python manage.py resave_all_resrouces
+python manage.py resave_all_resources
 ```

 # Demo
-Demo on mature trees, actors Jane, John, admin and annonymous user.
+Demo on mature trees, actors Jane, John, admin and anonymous user.

 ### Scenarios